daveredfern/daveredfern/content/style-guide.md

 This site is built with [Jekyll](https://jekyllrb.com/) and deployed to [Netlify](https://www.netlify.com/).
 The forms are managed and processed by [Netlify Forms](https://www.netlify.com/products/forms/).

+This site scores 100 on lighthouse in all categories and supports offline content—just because I thought it would be fun to include.

 ## Typograph

 This website uses system fonts.
 On Mac and iPhone you’ll see [San Francisco](https://developer.apple.com/fonts/), on Android you’ll see [Roboto](https://github.com/google/roboto), and on Windows you’ll see [Segoe UI](https://www.microsoft.com/typography/fonts/family.aspx?FID=331).
 I first saw it at [Ampersand Conference](http://2015.ampersandconf.com/) in 2015 when [Marcin Wichary](http://2015.ampersandconf.com/speakers#marcin) from Medium demonstrated it.